kmcneely/CNVcalling_pipeline_ExomeDepth/Modified_gardner/README.md

 * logfile and error file paths in PBS header
 * cd containing bam and bai files
 * names of bam and bai files

+### "paired_CNVcalls.py"

+Used for the donor recipient project to get the total number of CNVs called for related donor-recipient pairs.
+Analyzes all files inside the folder containing the script.